michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-28-attiny45-as-i2c-master-prelude.markdown

 ******

-My current Arduino project involves a knock detector, a 10-position binary code switch, a whole bunch of mechanical sensors and actors, and audio output.
+My current Arduino project involves quite a few peripherals:

+* a knock detector,
+* a 10-position binary code switch,
+* a whole bunch of mechanical sensors and actors,
+* and, last but not least, [audio output](https://github.com/michael-buschbeck/arduino/tree/master/Music).

 Arduino has plenty of GPIO ports, but not *that* many.

-What's more, in my setup, some of those peripherals may be located up to an arm's length away from the central control unit (the Arduino), and I'd rather not string dozens of individual signal cables across my entire installation if I can help it.
+What's more: In my setup, some of those peripherals may be located up to an arm's length away from the central control unit (the Arduino).
+I'd rather not string dozens of individual signal cables across my entire installation if I can help it.

 So, clearly, some sort of data bus is required.
-Just a single ribbon cable for all peripherals to attach to.

 I've read plenty about the disadvantages of using [I&sup2;C](http://en.wikipedia.org/wiki/I2C) for long-distance communications &ndash;
 notably that it was never intended, let alone designed, for that kind of use.